 You have the option of stir-frying the noodles or deep-frying them.

 Some people like to deep fry the mung bean noodles because it gives an extra crunch to the dish.
-In my personal opinion, the water chestnuts give the lettuce wrap that crunch and it has flavor.
+In my personal opinion, the water chestnuts give the lettuce wrap that crunches and it has flavor.
 Deep-fried mung beans don't have flavor by themselves.
 They need to be eaten with savory dishes.

 I chose to stir-fry the noodles in this recipe because it gives the noodles more flavor and gives them a nice golden color.
 Stir-frying also eliminates the extra fat from deep-frying the noodles.